Optym: Leadership

 Dr. Ravindra K. Ahuja is the founder and current CEO of Optym.

-Dr. Krishna C. Jha is Executive Vice President of Optym.
+Dr. Krishna C. Jha is Executive Vice President of Optym and CEO of Optym Rail.
 Jha joined Ahuja in 2000 as his doctoral student and transitioned to working with Optym as one of the company's first team members in 2004.
 Jha focuses on the design and development of algorithms that solve real-life problems in scheduling, transportation and logistics, such as train scheduling, railroad blocking and crew scheduling.

 Dr. Wei Huang is Vice President – System Architecture at Optym and was one of Optym's first team members, having joined the company in 2004.
 He utilizes his academic experience to develop large-scale optimization models and guide Optym's software architecture.

 Renzo Vaccari is Senior Vice President – Airline Solutions at Optym.
 He works closely with Southwest Airlines to develop and implement Amadeus SkyMAX and SkySYM by Optym.

 Dr. Arvind Kumar is Optym's Managing Director – India Operations and spearheads Optym's growth in the Asia-Pacific region.
 He works on Optym's core products to automate and optimize railroad and locomotive scheduling.

 Dr. Arthur Ghulyan joined Optym in 2016 as Executive Director – Armenia Operations.

-Ronda Lewis is Optym's Chief Revenue Office (CRO).